QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 Note that the `for` loop takes much longer than the broadcasting operation.

-Compare your answer with the output of broadcasting
+Compare the results to check your answer

 ```{code-cell} python3
 ---